Anantajeet23/CPS-843-Final-Project/README.md

 # Trained Models

-Pretrained weights used in the paper are to large can be found here:
+Pretrained weights used in the paper are to large to upload and can be found here:

 >* https://drive.google.com/drive/folders/1ZNHw8XAcIighbqpGsZcCHIx4RMbqFCSi?usp=sharing